BT-Creator/GroCart/README.md

             - **!!!** If you don't see any data, but the website doesn't give any data, it could be that the auto-increment is based on previous data that lived in the database.
 This isn't that bad, but if you want to fix this, make sure you use a clean database. **!!!**

 # File Structure
+## Project specific
+### `app/Http/Controllers/Utilities`
+#### `Format.php`
+`Format.php` is a separate PHP file that contains code in order to format data output from the DB to multiple array, in order to make sure that code readability can be maintained.
+#### `Query.php`
+`Query.php` is a separate PHP file that contains code for interacting with the DB.
+The DB facade of Laravel, which results in more control over the queries, does bring a bunch of code with it and because of this, it can make it much more difficult to read the code.
+This separate file contains calls to the DB that can be called with a method.
+It will return a collection of the data it received.
+#### `Validation.php`
+`Validation.php` contains code that is related to check if incoming data is valid.
+This is where the rules for validation can be found.